kweiwen/puannhi/README.md

-# Puannhi - An asynchronous time-variant feedback delay networks reverberation
+# Puannhi - An asynchronous, time-variant feedback delay networks for reverberation

 Shoutout to Professor Sebastian J. Schlecht!